Identity & Intergroup Relations Lab

 Prospective Graduate Students

 Applications are equally welcome from prospective students whose interests deepen or broaden the lab's existing scope, and from those whose interests are theoretical or applied in nature.
-For information about the lab's current research areas, visit our Research page, or read our past papers.
+For information about the lab's current research areas, visit our Research page, or read our past papers on our Publications page.

 Prospective Post-Doctoral Fellows